Replacing Version 03/18/13

 Offer and Waitlist Process

 In conformance with G.L.c.
-71 89, Foxborough Regional Charter School extends offers via mail, email and phone alerts, for open positions through February 15th of each year.
+71 89, Foxborough Regional Charter School extends offers via mail, email and phone alerts, and fills vacant seats through February 15th of each year.
 In order to accept a position, a family must complete the registration packet in full and return it to the school in person (as defined in the offer letter) within the seven (7) business day deadline or the offer will be considered declined and an offer for that position will be extended to the next student on the waitlist in that grade level.
 Reasonable proof of residency or sibling status is required at the time of offer of admission.
 (603 CMR 1.05(10)(a)

 Waitlist status can change if (1) a sibling of a child on the waitlist enrolls in the school; or (2) a family on the waitlist has a change of in district or out of district status.